240 Days

 Pauillac Red Bordeaux Blend 1981

 Opened 24 hours prior and decanted for sediment before returning to the bottle; enjoyed over the course of two days.
 The 1981 pours a deep garnet color with a near opaque core; medium viscosity with moderate staining of the tears.
 On the nose, the wine is vinous with notes of tart brambles and plums, green bell pepper, tobacco, leather, all of the decomposing earth and soft baking spices.
 On the palate, the wine is dry with medium, mostly integrated tannins with medium+ acid, borderline high.
 Confirming the notes from the nose.
 The finish is medium.
 Overall, a wine that is a reflection upon the vintage and at 43 years of age, that’s a big compliment.
 The 1981 is very much alive and will likely live for a very long time.
 However, it is backward, rustic, and somewhat tough to love unless you’re an old-school masochist.
 But I’m guilty and this wine is charming despite all of its green character.
-Drink now and over the next 30 years probably. — a year ago
+Drink now and over the next 30 years probably. — 2 years ago

 Bob, Ira and 12 others liked this